By Sherry Gros

 Nobody wants to have to go Pro Se except maybe those exceptional individuals who are quite sure of themselves.
 I am NOT that individual.
 But here we are Pro Se, digesting the concepts, theories, and case precedents of: “Rules of Repose”, “Standing”, “Defacto Corporations”, “Mob Rule”, “Quiet Title”, Quit claim, Adverse Possession.
 It’s like trying to chew dried up old jerky from a jar.
 “I might need a little something to drink with this I thought.

-In any event dismissing the case will release the warring parties back into the wild to continue the battle to “save the dam, lake, corporation” and grapple the Gordian Knot with cries of “It’s not your land” and “Rules of Repose” In the meantime no credible professional is going to touch repairs to the dam until ownership is established.
+In any event dismissing the case will release the warring parties back into the wild to continue the battle to “save the dam, lake, corporation” and grapple the Gordian Knot with cries of “It’s not your land” and “Rules of Repose” In the meantime no credible professional is going to touch repairs to the dam until ownership is established according to the engineers.